binaryage/totalspaces-web/defaults-settings2.md

 You can swap this behaviour so that keeping the position is the default, and pressing the ALT key will allow the to be dropped in an exact position.

-<code>defaults write com.binaryage.TotalSpaces2 placeWindowsAsDroppedByDefault NO</code>
+<code>defaults write com.binaryage.TotalSpaces2 placeWindowsAsDroppedByDefault -bool NO</code>

 ## <a id="right-modkeys-only"></a>Use only right side modkeys when changing space